Japan approves energy plan reinstating nuclear power

-But the plan may be too little too late for Japan's moribund atomic industry, which is floundering under the weight of estimated losses of almost $50 billion (29 billion pounds), forcing two utilities to ask the government for capital last week.
+But the plan may too little too late for the country's moribund atomic industry, which is floundering under the weight of estimated losses of almost $50 billion (29 billion pounds), forcing two utilities to ask the government for capital last week.

-Plant operators have had to pay out almost $90 billion on replacement fossil fuels, with domestic media saying they have also spent an estimated 1.6 trillion yen (9 billion pounds) on nuclear plant upgrades to meet new safety guidelines.
+Plant operators have had to pay out almost $90 billion on replacement fossil fuels, with local media saying they have also spent an estimated 1.6 trillion yen (9.5 billion pounds) on nuclear plant upgrades to meet new safety guidelines.

 A recent Reuters analysis shows as many as two-thirds of the country's 48 idled nuclear reactors may have to be left closed because of the high cost of further upgrades, local opposition or seismic risks.